Commandment Keepers Ethiopian Hebrew Congregation

 "We believe the people Moses led out of Egypt were black"

-In 1962, Chief Rabbi Matthew zt"l and the congregation purchased their first building, a five-story brownstone mansion at 31 Mount Morris Park West also known as 1 West 123rd Street in Harlem, New York.
+In 1962, Chief Rabbi Matthew zt"l and the congregation purchased a five-story brownstone mansion at 31 Mount Morris Park West also known as 1 West 123rd Street in Harlem, New York.
 The mansion was designed by Frank H. Smith in 1890 for the John Dwight family and featured the neo-Renaissance style of architecture that had been introduced to the neighborhood by the prominent firm of McKim, Mead & White, Smith.
 (See photos of synagogue building below.)

 After the Dwight family left, the mansion functioned as a sanatorium for many years until it was bought and converted into a synagogue in 1962 by the Commandment Keepers congregation and became headquarters and home to one of the oldest Israelite congregations of the United States and the Caribbean.
 The congregation served Harlem, the boroughs of Brooklyn, Queens, Bronx and Staten Island, as well as the states of New Jersey and Pennsylvania.